Should You Hold a Day Trading Position Overnight?

-There are multiple factors to consider on an overnight position, and each market (stocks, forex and futures) have different factors to consider.
+There are multiple factors to consider with an overnight position, and each market (stocks, forex, and futures) have different factors to consider.
 Primarily, risk and risk management need to be addressed, as well as the capital cost of holding the position, changes in leverage and the strategic reason (if there is one) for holding the position overnight.

 Day traders open and close positions during the trading day, and by definition don't hold trades overnight.
 Therefore, if holding a trade overnight, consider the reason for doing it.
 If the reason is not sound, then close the position before the market closes.

 Typically traders want to hold trades overnight either to increase their profit, or they hope a losing trade will be reduced or turn into a profit the following day.